The Consolation of Philosophy

 translated into English prose & verse by H. R. James (1897)

-Awaiting execution on a false charge of treason, the Roman statesman Boethius wrote the most influential book of the Middle Ages: a dialogue, alternating prose and verse, between a despairing prisoner and Philosophy herself, who comes to heal his soul.
-This reader's edition presents the full text alongside chapter-by-chapter commentary — the original on the left, a reading guide on the right.
+Awaiting execution on a false charge of treason, the Roman statesman Boethius wrote what became, after the Bible, the most widely read book of the Middle Ages: a dialogue, alternating prose and verse, between a despairing prisoner and Philosophy herself, who comes to heal his soul.
+This reader's edition presents each chapter in a fresh modern English rendering — H. R. James's classic 1897 translation is always a toggle away — together with a chapter-by-chapter reading guide.

 “Nothing is miserable but what is thought so, and contrariwise, every estate is happy if he that bears it be content.”